AdaCore/spark2014/docs/ug/appendix.rst

      --warnings=w    Set the warning mode of GNATprove (w=off, continue*, error)

  * Main mode values
-   . all           - Activates all modes (default)
-   . check         - Partial (fast) check SPARK restrictions for code where SPARK_Mode=On . check_all     - Full check SPARK restrictions for code where SPARK_Mode=On
+   . check         - Fast partial check for SPARK violations . check_all     - Full check for SPARK violations
-   . flow          - Prove object initialization and flow contracts . prove         - Prove subprogram contracts and absence of run-time errors
+   . flow          - Prove correct initialization and data flow . prove         - Prove absence of run-time errors and contracts . all           - Activates all modes (default)

  * Report mode values
-   . all           - Report all results of proving checks . fail          - Report failures to prove checks (default) . provers       - Same as all, plus information which provers proved the check . statistics    - Same as provers, plus timing and steps information
+   . fail          - Report failures to prove checks (default) . all           - Report all results of proving checks . provers       - Same as all, plus prover usage information . statistics    - Same as provers, plus timing and steps information

  * Warning mode values
+   . off           - Do not issue warnings
    . continue      - Issue warnings and continue (default) . error         - Treat warnings as errors
-   . off           - Do not issue warnings

  gnatprove advanced switches:
  --no-counterexample Do not generate a counterexample for unproved formulas